By David Roper, Pastor, and regular and popular writer for Our Daily Bread.

 The first bird represents our Savior, washed and pure, then slain in the earthen vessel of His humanity, His blood poured out to take away our sin and sprinkled on the sinner to denote eternal forgiveness.
 Or as David put it in his memorable phrase, surely thinking of this ancient procedure, "Cleanse me with hyssop, and I will be clean."
 (Psalm 51:7) [320] Thus we may "draw near to God with a sincere heart in full assurance of faith, having our hearts sprinkled to cleanse us from a guilty conscience and having our bodies washed with pure water."(Hebrews 10:22) [321]

-"draw near to God with a sincere heart in full assurance of faith, having our hearts sprinkled to cleanse us from a guilty conscience and having our bodies washed with pure water."(
+Thus we may "draw near to God with a sincere heart in full assurance of faith, having our hearts sprinkled to cleanse us from a guilty conscience and having our bodies washed with pure water."(Hebrews 10:22)

 Picture posted byChristiana Poole